Alexander Adams (sailor): Hawaii

 Queen Kaʻahuman gave Adams over 290 acre of land in Kalihi Valley (on the island of Oahu a few miles from Waikiki) in gratitude for his services.
 The area was called Apili.

 After 30 years of piloting, Adams retired in 1853, grew fruit on his land in Kalihi Valley, and was great host to visitors.
 Adams kept a journal which his notes were taken from and printed in Honolulu Star Bulltein May 4, 1935.
-Adams lived the remainder of his life in the Hawaiian islands, where he married three times and left many descendants.
+Adams lived the remainder of his life in the Hawaiian Islands, where he married three times and left many descendants.
 He was given the Hawaiian name Alika Napunako Adams.
 His first wife was Sarah Kaniaulono or Kale Davis, daughter of Isaac Davis.
 Two of his marriages were to Sarah Ulukaihonua Harbottle and then to her sister Charlotte Oili Harbottle (died 1893).
-Both were daughters of Papapaupu (or Papapaunauapu, the adopted grand daughter of King Kamehameha) and John Harbottle, another Scotsman serving as Honolulu pilot.
+Both were daughters of Papapaupu (or Papapaunauapu, the adopted granddaughter of King Kamehameha) and John Harbottle, another Scotsman serving as Honolulu pilot.
 By his account he had 15 children; 10 were still alive at the time of his death.